jakels/uni-comp1711/README.md

 # COMP1711
-## Introduction to programming @ University of Leeds

-Repository for introduction to programming module COMP 1711, at the University of Leeds
+Repository for work done in module Procedural Programming (COMP1711)